 Reinstalling the system deletes all VPS subdatasets.
 More about datasets.

 It is possible to change VPS parameters in the VPS details.
-The minimal configuration of a VPS is 1 CPU, 1 GB of RAM and 10 GB of disk space.
+The minimal configuration of a VPS is 1 CPU, 256 MB of RAM and 512 MB of disk space.
 The maximal configuration is 8 CPUs, 16 GB Of RAM, unlimited disk space.

-If you want to create a new VPS, you need to make space for it – decrease the parameters of a different VPS.
+If you want to create a new VPS, you need to make space for it – decrease the parameters of a different VPS or ask the support for more resources.

 The VPS hostname can be changed directly in vpsAdmin and each time the VPS starts, the chosen option in